S8A/s8a.github.io/_drafts/links-and-thoughts-007.md

 The author's introductory paragraph summarizes the article perfectly, so I'll just quote it directly:

 > I track the historical rise of West Europe by quantitatively analyzing the birth of notable people of science, and then I put it in context with other indicators of historical development.
 The data together show that West Europe had developmentally surpassed the rest of the world prior to 1500 A.D., before the establishment of overseas colonies or slavery.
-It is clear that the West’s rise to global prominence has deeper roots than often suspected.
+It is clear that the West's rise to global prominence has deeper roots than often suspected.
 {: .fst-italic.ps-4.border-start.border-5}

 ---